ewe2/ewe2.ninja/source/content/_tolkien-crit.md

 cultural relationships behind them, especially in their choice of words.
 He was also antagonistic to their methodology, regarding it as cleverness for its own sake, or for power, to which he seemed very sensitive.
-Witness this particularly revealing passage in LotR between Gandalf and Saruman:
+Witness this particularly revealing passage in LOTR between Gandalf and Saruman:
 <blockquote>
 "White!" he sneered.
 "It serves as a beginning.
 White cloth may be dyed.
 The white page can be overwritten; and the white light can be broken."